Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Register X3-X0:** custom convolution kernels.
 0x0001 by default.

 **Address 111, TADD HIGH**
-**Register E3-E0:** intensity of edge enhancement, from 0 to 87.5%. **With the same registers, M64282FP goes from 50% to 500%.
+**Register E3-E0:** intensity of edge enhancement, from 0% to 87.5%. **With the same registers, the M64282FP sensor goes from 50% to 500%.
 Only way to remove this effect is so to use register N**
 **Register I:** outputs the image in negative.
 **Registers V2-V0:** reference voltage of the sensor (Vref) from 0.5 to 3.5 Volts by increments of 0.5 Volts, cumulative with O. V = 0x000 is forbidden.
 The probable reason is that VOUT can easily go negative if Vref = 0 Volts, which means bye bye your precious ADC.